Saberdream/OpenSSL/README.md

 Let a blank answer for the "Challenge password" and "Optional company name"

-* Finally, self-sign your certificate for a duration of 3650 days (can be replaced by another number) openssl x509 -req -days 3650 -in forum.prog\server.csr -signkey forum.prog\server.key -out forum.prog\server.crt
+* Finally, self-sign your certificate for a duration of 3650 days (can be replaced by another number)

+`openssl x509 -req -days 3650 -in forum.prog\server.csr -signkey forum.prog\server.key -out forum.prog\server.crt`

 * Move your signed certificate to the directory: c:\wamp64\bin\certs\forum.prog

-* Import your self signed certificate to the Windows Trusted Certificates Store (Win+R > certmgr.msc to see certificates) certutil -f -addstore "root" "c:\wamp64\bin\certs\forum.prog\server.crt"
+* Import your self signed certificate to the Windows Trusted Certificates Store (can be checked in Win+R > certmgr.msc > Trusted Root Certification Authorities)

+`certutil -f -addstore "root" "c:\wamp64\bin\certs\forum.prog\server.crt"`

 * Repeat these steps for all your virtual hosts